the-turing-way/the-turing-way/book/website/collaboration/new-community/new-community-onboarding.md

 #### Training

-On tools, the group uses often - for example GitHub
+On tools, the group uses often - for example GitHub and communication channels such as Slack.

 * Use Zenodo or similar to host training materials for easier sharing
 * Use a Youtube channel to store induction & training for people to watch in their own time